VAT reliefs for disabled and older people

 Remember: disability – on its own – is not enough to zero-rate a supply.
 The other conditions must be met too, for example with regard to personal or domestic use.

 The goods and services that you are buying have to be for the disabled person’s personal or domestic use.
-HMRC’s guidance advises that this does not include use for business purposes.
-Thus, HMRC comment that if a self-employed blind person purchases a Braille embosser for a computer that is used in his business, then that purchase cannot be zero-rated.
+HMRC’s guidance (at para 3.4) advises that this does not include use for business purposes.
 The legislation does not actually define personal use so it may be that some business use should not preclude relief.
 You should be aware, though, that HMRC could challenge any claim that such goods or services were purchased for personal or domestic use.

 Cars (including light vans and motorhomes)